Ichthus-Development/ichthus-engineering-standards/README.md

 ### 5.4 Internal vs External Serialization Conventions

-- Internal models should follow Ichthus naming conventions (PascalCase, ALL-CAPS acronyms).
+- Internal models should follow Ichthus Development naming conventions (PascalCase, ALL-CAPS acronyms).
 - External serialization formats (e.g., JSON for public APIs) may adapt naming conventions as required for interoperability.
 - Serialization naming differences must be explicit and intentional, not implicit or ad-hoc.